Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Models

 \subsubsection{Incidence data}

-Epidemiological measurements often involve data not related to e.g. the total number of infective individuals at a given time, but rather related to the number of newly infective or recovered individuals over some given time periods -- known as \emph{incidence} data.
-In order to model these kind of incidence data, generalized to allow for transitions from any compartment to any compartment, we consider an observation at time $t\geq1$ which is an $m\times m$ matrix $\+Y_t$.
-The elements of $\+Y_t$ are conditionally independent given $\+Z_t$, and with a matrix $\+Q\in[0,1]^{m\times m}$,
+Epidemiological measurements often involve data related to the number of newly infective or recovered individuals over given time periods -- known as \emph{incidence} data.
+In order to model such data, generalized to allow for transitions from any compartment to any compartment, we consider an observation at time $t\geq1$ which is an $m\times m$ matrix $\+Y_t$.
+The elements of $\+Y_t$ are conditionally independent given $\+Z_t$, and with a matrix $\+Q_t\in[0,1]^{m\times m}$,

 Similarly to the case of prevalence data, if $Y_t^{(i,j)}$ are missing, then for inference we set $Y_t^{(i,j)}=0$ and $Q_t^{(i,j)}=0$.
-One could extend this model to incorporate mis-reporting and/or additive error counts in a similar manner to in section \ref{sec:obs_model_x}, but for simplicity of presentation we don't do so.
+One could extend this model to incorporate mis-reporting and/or additive error counts in a similar manner to in section \ref{sec:obs_model_x}, but for simplicity of presentation we do not do so.

 In the context of the SEIR model, for example, the variable $Y_t^{(2,3)}$ models the number of individuals which are newly infective at time $t$, i.e. the count of the number of individuals which have transitioned $E\to I$ from time $t-1$ to $t$, subject to random under-reporting parameterized by $Q_t^{(i,j)}$.